Gdoc/Admin

 How is the institution of marriage changing?
 What percentage of marriages end in divorce?
 Explore global data on marriages and divorces.

-Marriage, as a social institution, has been around for thousands of years.1 With things that are thousands of years old, it is easy to assume that they can only change slowly.
-But developments since the middle of the 20th century show that this assumption is wrong: in many countries, marriages are becoming less common, people are marrying later, unmarried couples are increasingly choosing to live together, and in many countries, we are seeing a ‘decoupling’ of parenthood and marriage.
-Within the last decades the institution of marriage has changed more than in thousands of years before.
+Marriage, as a social institution, has been around for thousands of years.
+With things that are thousands of years old, it is easy to assume that they can only change slowly.
+But developments in marriage since the middle of the 20th century show that this assumption is wrong: in many countries, marriages are becoming less common, people are marrying later, unmarried couples are increasingly choosing to live together, and in many countries, we are seeing a ‘decoupling’ of marriage and parenthood.
+Within the last decades the institution of marriage has changed more than in the thousands of years before.

-Here we present the data behind these fast and widespread changes and discuss some of the main drivers behind them.
+Here, we present the data behind these rapid and widespread changes and discuss some of the main drivers behind them.

 Marriages are becoming less common